verainthecity/healthycityhack.github.io/README.md

 # Hackathon "Healthy City" in St.Petersbourg
-Welcome to the website for the hackathon in Snt.Petersbourg "Healthy City"!
+Welcome to the website for the hackathon in Snt.Petersbourg "Healthy City" which is coordinated on Open data days 2020!
 <img src="images/petergof.png" alt="hi" class="inline"/>

 ## Dates:
-7-9 March 2020 Open data days in Russia together with joint global initiative https://opendataday.org/
+7-9 March 2020 Open data days in Russia https://github.com/okfn/opendataday
+together with joint global initiative https://opendataday.org/

 ## Organisers: